-We got up super early on Saturday morning and jumped on the Virgin East Coast Train at London Kings Cross.
-We travelled First Class to Newcastle and in only 3 hours we arrived leaving us plenty of time to enjoy the whole two days!
+We got up super early on Saturday morning and jumped on the Virgin Trains East Coast Service at London Kings Cross.
+They had provided us with complimentary tickets and we travelled First Class to Newcastle.
+In only 3 hours we arrived leaving us plenty of time to enjoy the whole two days!
 Now for the food tour of the ‘Toon’!

 Fenwick’s Food Hall

 This has to be a must-do on the tour of Newcastle for Foodies.
 The whole Food Hall was renovated about 3 years ago and is a complete Foodie Paradise.
 Wandering around all the different produce counters you can see plenty of locally sourced ingredients.
 Local meats, fish and cheese hold pride of place alongside ingredients from further flung places!